Skip to main content

 Setup

-First, we must set up the environment.
+First, we need to set up the environment.

-import { Ed25519Keypair } from '@dwallet-network/dwallet.js/keypairs/ed25519';
+import { Ed25519Keypair } from '@dwallet-network/dwallet.js/keypairs/ed25519'

-import { requestSuiFromFaucetV0 as requestDwltFromFaucetV0 } from '@dwallet-network/dwallet.js/faucet';
+import { requestSuiFromFaucetV0 as requestDwltFromFaucetV0 } from '@dwallet-network/dwallet.js/faucet'

 import {